-The employer is a state agency which operates and improves the transportation services of the state.
-The union has historically represented employees performing highway maintenance functions for the agency.
+The employer is a state agency which provides adult corrections, probation and parole.
+The union has historically represented employees working in community corrections for the employer.

-The bargaining unit has reputedly existed since 1968, and a union shop has been in effect in that unit since 1974.
-The unit has existed in its present form since 2002.
-The unit has historically included both supervisors and non-supervisory employees.
+The bargaining unit was created in 1982, and has existed in its present form since 2001.
+That unit has historically included both supervisors and non-supervisory employees.